mtumilowicz/scala-graphql-caliban-workshop/README.md

             * we don’t want the query to fail if a specific item is removed
     * infinite scroll like Twitter
         * illusion of one very long page
-    * modern apps today use either the second or third approach — in the world where your app’s content is constantly changing, it doesn’t make sense to create the illusion of numbered pages
+    * modern apps today use either the second or third approach
+        * app’s content is constantly changing
+        * doesn’t make sense to create the illusion of numbered pages

 ### relay cursor connections
 * generic specification for how a GraphQL server should expose paginated data
-* generalized the concepts we were talking about above
+* generalized concepts we were talking about above
-    * `friends(first:2 after:$opaqueCursor) // friends(first:2 after:$friendId)`
+    * `friends(first:2 after:$opaqueCursor) // vs friends(first:2 after:$friendId)`
-        * cursors are opaque and that their format should not be relied upon, we suggest base64 encoding them
+        * cursors are opaque and their format should not be relied upon
+            * suggestion: base64 encoding
-        * gives additional flexibility if the pagination model changes in the future
+        * additional flexibility for pagination model changes
-            * ability to change how our backend does pagination, since the user just uses opaque cursors
+            * user just uses opaque cursors
 * example
     * request
         ```